Natural singing gives voice to our soul

 Performances and collaborations with other musicians

-Antonín Fajt, Paolo Angeli, Barbara Maria Willi, Bill Frisell, BOAC All Stars, Bobby McFerrin, Calder Quartet, Škampa Quartet, David Dorůžka, David Krakauer, David Moss, DJ Javas, Don Byron, Emil Viklický, Ethel Quartet, Fred Frith, George Mraz, Hamid Drake, Ida Kelarová, Ivo Viktorin, Jaromír Honzák, Jiří Bulis, Jiří Stivín, dívčí sbor Lelky, dívčí sbor Babačka, Lisa Moore, Marc Ribot, Marek Eben, Marek Štryncl, Miloš Štědroň, Miloš Valent, Netherlands Blazers Ensemble, Kumštýři z ochoty, Pavel Fajt, Phil Milton, Pierre Favre, Richard Müller, Solamente Naturali, Susumu Yokota, Škampa Quartet, Tom Cora, Vladimír Godár, Vladimír Václavek, Timothy Hill, Michael Bisio, David Rothenberg, Orchestry: Pražská, Brněnská, Ostravská, Budějovická, Bratislavská, Košická filharmonie, Cleveland a San Francisco symphony orchestra.
+Antonín Fajt, Paolo Angeli, Barbara Maria Willi, Bill Frisell, BOAC All Stars, Bobby McFerrin, Calder Quartet, Škampa Quartet, David Dorůžka, David Krakauer, David Moss, DJ Javas, Don Byron, Emil Viklický, Ethel Quartet, Fred Frith, George Mraz, Hamid Drake, Ida Kelarová, Ivo Viktorin, Jaromír Honzák, Jiří Bulis, Jiří Stivín, dívčí sbor Lelky, dívčí sbor Babačka, Lisa Moore, Pauline Oliveros, Marc Ribot, Marek Eben, Marek Štryncl, Miloš Štědroň, Miloš Valent, Netherlands Blazers Ensemble, Kumštýři z ochoty, Pavel Fajt, Phil Milton, Pierre Favre, Richard Müller, Solamente Naturali, Susumu Yokota, Škampa Quartet, Tom Cora, Vladimír Godár, Vladimír Václavek, Timothy Hill, Michael Bisio, David Rothenberg, Orchestry: Pražská, Brněnská, Ostravská, Budějovická, Bratislavská, Košická filharmonie, Cleveland a San Francisco symphony orchestra.

 Remarkable settings for Iva Bittová’s performances